Daily Almanac for

 Verb

-usage: cause to move along the ground by pulling; "draw a wagon"; "pull a sled"
+usage: cause to move by pulling; "draw a wagon"; "pull a sled"

 2. attract, pull, pull in, draw, draw in, pull, draw, force